YanhengWang/yanhengwang.github.io/notes/linear-algebra/index.md

 ---
-layout: page
+layout: linear
-title: Linear Algebra & Linear Programming
+title: "Linear Algebra & Linear Programming"
+about: "Pending...
+Intends to convey the intuitions in linear algebra and the methodology of transferring them to formal arguments.
+The theory of linear programming contributes a working example."
 ---

 This series aims at exploring the intuitions and cores of linear systems.
 In particular, I hope to interleave my accounts on linear algebra with linear programming -- a rich field of great theoretical significance that relies heavily on linear algebra.
 The reference materials that I'm using are